AFI-Protocol/afi-econ/README.md

 - Whitepaper claims (formulas are not final)
 - Smart contract configuration (wait for afi-math integration)

+**Visibility & Roadmap**:
+- Repository is currently **private** until canonical formulas are implemented
+- Canonical formulas will be added after Factory.ai droid pass + afi-math integration
+- Will transition to public once models are protocol-canonical

 See individual model files for detailed PLACEHOLDER warnings and TODOs.

 ---